rapop/linux-networking-project/README.md

 ### Big Endian, Little Endian

 To keep in mind when working on different architecture.
 The most representative bit comes first and vice-versa.

+### Reconnection, heartbeats

+We could add a permanent heartbeats stream, so that when one side disconnect, the other side will enter into reconnection mode.

+### Msg types

+Msg types should ideally represent concrete commands like `PositionCommandMsg` instead of `DoubleVectorType` if we want to support multiple msg that should be deserialized as a vector of doubles.
+We should embed this command in the packet instead.